 How It Works

-The Capital One Venture Signup bonus is 60,000 miles when you spend $3,000 in the first three months from account opening.
-Because you’ll earn 2 points per dollar spent, this means that the bonus is really worth a total of 66,000 points, which is valued at $660!
+The Capital One Venture Signup bonus is 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months after you open the account.
+Or you can still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+There is a $95 annual fee.
+The bonus is worth either $1,000 or $500 of free, flexible travel.
 There is a $95 annual fee.
 These miles are INCREDIBLY easy to use, as I explain below…

 Other Card Perks